 Refugee Barwago Mohamud huddles silently beneath a few blankets stretched over sticks at night, fearing for her life after a neighbour was raped while another naked woman, who had been kidnapped and gang-raped for three days in front of her terrified children, was delivered to the medical tent next door.

 For the women and children who fled war and famine and are now forced to build their shelters farther and farther away from the centre of the camps, the extension would be a refuge from the armed men who prowl the bush at night.
+Some may be deserters from Somali forces across the border — others are Kenyan bandits who rob and gang-rape the stream of refugees fleeing the famine in Somalia.

 The contrast between the squalid, insecure outskirts of the sprawling camp and the empty, silent facilities shows how regional politics can interfere with aid efforts, causing millions of dollars to be wasted and leaving women and children vulnerable to attack.